Brumwell Thomas

-Sir Alfred Brumwell Thomas (24 February 1868 – 22 January 1948) was an English architect who trained at Westminster School of Art and became an exponent of the Baroque Revival, a style of architecture prevalent for public buildings in the early years of the 20th century.
+Sir Alfred Brumwell Thomas (24 February 1868 – 22 January 1948) was an English architect who trained at Westminster School of Art and became an exponent of the Baroque Revival architecture, a style of architecture prevalent for public buildings in the early years of the 20th century.

+Career

-Thomas was born in Rotherhithe, London, the son of architect Edward Thomas.
+Thomas was born in Rotherhithe, South London, the son of architect Edward Thomas.

 In 1899, he designed the West of England Eye Infirmary building in Exeter, which is now a hotel.

 In 1906, he was made a fellow of the Royal Institute of British Architects, knighted by King Edward VII, and also designed two more public buildings: town halls in Woolwich in South East London, and in the city of Belfast.
 Belfast City Hall, faced with portland stone and with a copper dome and lavish marble interiors, is thought of as the finest example of Edwardian Baroque in the British Isles.

-Sir Alfred is also known for his war memorials at Dunkirk and Belfast.
+Thomas is also known for his war memorials at Dunkirk and Belfast.